pustotnik/zenmake/docs/conftests.rst

 in :ref:`task params<buildconf-taskparams>` is used.
 The value of the parameter ``conftests`` must be a list of configuration tests.
 An item in the list can be a ``dict`` where ``act`` specifies some type of configuration test.

 Another possible value of the item is a python function that must return True/False on Success/Failure.
+If this function raise some exception then it means the function returns False.
 Arguments for such a function can be absent or: ``task``, ``buildtype``.
 It's better to use `**kwargs` in this function to have universal way to work with any input arguments.